trusona/trusona-mobile-sdk-android/README.md

     @Nullable
     @Override
     public Integer acceptRejectLayoutId() {
-        // todo: In order to customize the UI used to prompt users to accept or reject
+        // In order to customize the UI used to prompt users to accept or reject
         // trusonafications you can return the ID of the xml layout you'd like to use.
         // Otherwise, return null to use the default OS alert dialog.
         // i.e.: R.layout.my_accept_reject_layout.